 Two-rowed Barley - Hordeum distichon

-Grows to 1.2 metres tall, and has similar spikelets to other barleys but with immensely long awns (about 10 cm).
+Grows to 1.2 metres tall, and has similar spikelets to other barleys but usually with long awns (>10 cm).
+The common cultivated barley.

 The County Recorder has asked for a specimen of this plant to be retained for verification